ehabsmh/Fashionova/README.md

 ## Learning objectives

-- Strengthening my proficiency and confidence in using ExpressJS along with the Mongoose ODM for database operations.
+- Strengthening my proficiency and confidence in using `ExpressJS` along with the `Mongoose ODM` for database operations.
-- Deepening my understanding and mastery of TypeScript, particularly in backend development.
+- Deepening my understanding and mastery of `TypeScript`, particularly in backend development.
-- Enhancing the overall structure and maintainability of my project by integrating best practices in both ExpressJS and TypeScript.
+- Enhancing the overall structure and maintainability of my project by integrating best practices in both `ExpressJS` and `TypeScript`.